Flims Switzerland: How to See Caumasee, Rhine Gorge, and Lake Cresta in One Day

 If you are more into hiking up (or hike up and down) rather than hiking down you should start your trip at Felsenbach station (where a Postauto gets you).

-In Flims, there are a couple of nice-looking hotels.
+In Flims are a couple of nice-looking hotels.
 When I walked around, I saw the Sunstar Alpine Hotel just a stone‘s throw away from the Caumasee.

 I stayed in one of the Sunstar Style Hotels during my stay in Zermatt and had a pleasant time, and positive memories of it, so I would recommend the accommodation.